 The eggs can’t be placed willy-nilly inside of the tank.
 In the wild (and even in your old tank), angelfish parents choose a nesting spot that will be:

 You should do the same.
 Likewise, the eggs must stick to whatever material they’re placed on.
-If they can’t do this, they may get dragged away by currents.
+If they can’t do this, currents may drag them away.

 Eggs will hatch best if they’re kept upside down.
 This improves how much oxygen passes over them and keeps them safe.
 You may have to try gently nudging them against an object a few times until they stay put.